 Travel on the Ryde Tour will require visitors to purchase special tickets, available only on the day from inside the Museum.

-Please see the How much does it cost for details of ticket prices.
-All proceeds from ticket sales on these tours will be donated to the Isle of Wight Bus & Coach Museum.
+All proceeds from ticket sales on this tour will be donated to the Isle of Wight Bus & Coach Museum.

-Many of our timetabled services operate via Ryde Bus Station, creating a useful link for our visitors to get to and from the Isle of Wight Bus & Coach Museum (see How to get to the Event)
+Many of our timetabled services operate via Ryde Esplanade, creating a useful link for our visitors to get to and from the Isle of Wight Bus & Coach Museum (see How to get to the Event)